-Amy Evanich is a Healthcare Consulting Senior at Lutz with over 10 years of professional experience in the Healthcare industry.
-She specializes in the areas of medical chart reviews, appeal preparation, Medicare regulation guidance, interpretation and education, and healthcare billing policies and procedures.
+Amy Evanich is a Healthcare Consulting Manager at Lutz with over 11 years of professional experience in the Healthcare industry.
+She is responsible for medical chart reviews, appeal preparation, Medicare regulation guidance, revenue cycle consulting, interpretation and education, and healthcare billing policies and procedures.

 AREAS OF FOCUS